UH System Policies and Procedures

 “FBO” means the Facilities Business Office which reports directly to the Vice President for Administration.
 The FBO oversees the Facilities and Contracts Office (FCO).

-“FCO” means the Facilities and Contracts Office (FCO) which is overseen by the Facilities Business Office (FBO).
+“FCO” means the Facilities and Contracts Office which is overseen by the Facilities Business Office (FBO).

-“OPRPM” means the Office of Procurement and Real Property Management.
+“OPRPM” means the Office of Procurement and Real Property Management which is overseen by the Vice President for Administration.

 V. Delegation of AuthorityIn accordance with Executive Policy 8.105, the Vice President for Administration and his/her designees are delegated authority to carry out the responsibilities relating to the procurement of goods, services, and Construction for the University of Hawaii, consistent with applicable law and Board of Regents policies, and to execute contractual documents relating to such procurement actions.